Quad4-Software/reticulum-go-website/frontend/src/lib/docs/cryptography.md

 # Cryptography

-## Purpose

-This document is the canonical cryptography reference for Reticulum-Go.
-It supports security reviews and correct use of APIs.
-For vulnerability reporting and CI practices see [Security](/docs/security).
+Canonical cryptography reference for Reticulum-Go.
+Vulnerability reporting and CI paths are in [Security](/docs/security).

 Implementation code: